 - 43 partner organizations, including government agencies at the federal, state, and local levels; local charter school network Friendship Public Charter Schools; advocacy group Digital Promise; and think tank America Achieves.

 - EP Fellows in the DC Metro Area work on strategic projects that make a difference, such as developing professional development plans for District of Columbia Public Schools' teachers, facilitating growth plans and new employee programs for KIPP DC, and supporting the development of the U.S. Department of Education's annual performance plan.

-- The DC Metro Area has an extensive alumni network that contributes locally on an ongoing basis, including 2007 Fellow Clara Hess, now Chief Operating Officer at the District of Columbia Public Charter School Board, and 2007 Fellow Brian Pick, now Chief of Teaching and Learning at District of Columbia Public Schools.
+- The DC Metro Area has an extensive alumni network that contributes locally on an ongoing basis, including 2007 Fellow Clara Hess, now Chief of Staff, Advisory Support at Teach for America, and 2007 Fellow Brian Pick, now Chief of Teaching and Learning at District of Columbia Public Schools.